Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Number of Worker nodes : 2
   - Worker Node Size : Select **D12 V2 Optimized**
   - Head Node Size : D12 V2 (2 nodes, 8 cores) - Default
+   **Note** : When you do not have enough available HDInsight cores under your subscription and in the storage account location/region, you may see the box to enter number of worker node as red.
+In this situation, either try to select a node with minimum configuration and reduce the worker node count to 1 or ask you account admin to add more HDInsight core under the same storage account location/region.
   - Click ***Select*** on the left bottom

   **Note** : HDInsight clusters billing is pro-rated per minute, whether you are using them or not.
 Please be sure to delete your cluster after you have finished using it.
 For information on deleting a cluster, see [How to delete an HDInsight cluster](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-delete-cluster).
 We have selected low configuration spark to save the cost of the solution as the data size for this solution is not big initially.
-Spark Custers can be scaled with the growing data size.
+Spark Cluster can be scaled with the growing data size.

 - Set the resource group to **retailtemplate\_resourcegroup** (which we created earlier) by selecting the radio button ***Use existing***